Creating a Stormwater Utility

 For HOAs - have you considered just dividing up the impervious space up and divide by the number of residences and then just charging that percentage to the residents rather than charging the HOA?
 When you charge the HOA they then need to administer this and raise assessments and the end result would be them dividing it up and charging each of the members the same amount.
 It's just adding an extra layer of HOA that isn't needed when the residents have to pay anyway.

-City of FFX Resident over 2 years ago
+City of FFX Resident about 3 years ago

 Obviously, this is an important issue - however, rather than starting with a rather arbitrary fee to get landowners to address storm water runoff, I feel it would be better to use city resources to do outreach to those generating the largest runoff and provide information and assistance on how to reduce it.
 Communicating a phased implementation of any fees gives our fellow Fairfax City residents time to participate as part of a solution, rather than feel blindsided by another tax with opaque fee structures and plans.